arantespp/arantespp.com/posts/zettelkasten/chunking-and-memory.md

 ## Notes

 - Chunking is a memorization method in which you group pieces of information in groups.

-- This technique helps you memorize better because our [Short-Term Memory](/zettelkasten/short-term-memory) cannot retain a lot of information at the same time.
+- This technique helps you memorize better because our [short-term memory](/zettelkasten/short-term-memory) cannot retain a lot of information at the same time.

   - When we group, we can retain the groups instead of each piece of information.

 - Also, chunking improves our creativity because we need to create a meaningful connection among groups.

 ## References